Working with locales

-As a Frontend Manager, there's two different ways that you can manage different languages for your sites but these will have been decided when your Project was set up.
+As a Frontend Manager, there are 2 different ways that you can manage different languages for your sites but these will have been decided when your project was set up.

-Firstly, you can have multiple Projects set up, each one with their own language.
-This means that you'll usually have to write each language separately for each Project.
-Your Developers may have put some logic into the code that could minimize this but you'll need to talk to them as it varies from Customer to Customer.
-The Frontastic team can also set up a sync feature which means you don't have rebuild certain things for each Locale (for example Nodes or Tastics), by default everything is synced so if you don't want this to happen, please contact our support team if your Developers haven't done this already.
+Firstly, you can have multiple projects set up, each 1 with its own language.
+This means that you'll usually have to write each language separately for each project.
+Your developers may have put some logic into the code that could minimize this but you'll need to talk to them as it varies from customer to customer.
+The Frontastic team can also set up a sync feature which means you don't have to rebuild certain things for each locale (for example, nodes or Tastics), by default everything is synced so if you don't want this to happen, please contact our Support team if your developers haven't done this already.

-Some copy will be automatically translated, but it's dependent on what your Development team have enabled or not.
+Some copy will be automatically translated, but it's dependent on what your Development team has enabled or not.

 Firstly, click on the image banner Tastic to open the configuration and expand the image section: